marckruzik/Proportional_Drive_Space/README.md

   * Avalonia does not have a toolbox with controls, it's all xaml-like writing.
 Fine for a one screen app.
 * The plot is not interactive.
   * There is a nuget [ScottPlot.Avalonia](https://www.nuget.org/packages/ScottPlot.Avalonia), to make interactive plots.
 Maybe the plot could be made interactive, depending on the possibilities of this nuget.
-* The code uses `DriveInfo.GetDrives()`, which does not seem to detect ext4 partitions (Linux partitions).
+* The code uses `DriveInfo.GetDrives()`, which does not appear to detect ext4 partitions (Linux partitions).
-  * Windows has no native support for ext4 partitions, so maybe `DriveInfo.GetDrives()` do not detect them.
+  * Windows does not natively support ext4 partitions, so `DriveInfo.GetDrives()` likely cannot detect them.
+* The software does not display its version number.
+The only way to find the version number is to look at the name of the ZIP file or the name of the uncompressed folder (if preserved).
+  * Displaying the version number in the title would make it easy to see the version number, and ensure that users are running the latest version when reporting problems.